de-wiring/containerspec/tests/example-tests/README.md

 # example-tests

 This test suite covers a more real-life example with images from nginx, nodejs and redis.
+It covers both an image setup as well as the running containers below.

 ## Images